This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-WHAT YOU SHOULD KNOW:
+WHAT YOU NEED TO KNOW:

-- Keep a current list of your medicines: Include the amounts, and when, how, and why you take them.
-Take the list or the pill bottles to follow-up visits.
+- Take your medicine as directed.
+Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
+Tell him of her if you are allergic to any medicine.
+Keep a list of the medicines, vitamins, and herbs you take.
+Include the amounts, and when and why you take them.
+Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.
-Throw away old medicine lists.
-Use vitamins, herbs, or food supplements only as directed.

-- You have any questions about your condition, medicines, or care.
+- You have questions or concerns about your condition or care.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Learn more about Priapism (Aftercare Instructions)

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.